“We believe in God, the Eternal Father, and in His Son, Jesus Christ, and in the Holy Ghost.” -First Article of Faith

 This is the view of Latter Day Saint denominations such as the Church of Jesus Christ.

 “The Father has a body of flesh and bones as tangible as man’s; the Son also; but the Holy Ghost has not a body of flesh and bones, but is a personage of Spirit.
-Were it not so, the Holy Ghost could not dwell in us.” – Joseph Smith Jr. (LDS Doctrine and Covenants 130: 22)
+Were it not so, the Holy Ghost could not dwell in us.” – Joseph Smith Jr. (CJCLdS Doctrine and Covenants 130:22)

 A few years before Joseph Smith Jr.’s death in 1844, the Mormon concept of God evolved again.
 Officially, God the Father, God the Son, and God the Spirit were now at least three Personages; the Father and Son with physical bodies, and the Holy Ghost as a Spirit.

-Unofficially, we later learned from Brigham Young that Joseph may have taught that the Holy Spirit was in fact Adam/Michael the archangel.
-From others we learn that he taught that God the Father was married.
-The “Queen of Heaven,” mentioned in the Bible and Hymns of the original church, is his wife.
-She is also a Goddess in her own right with a perfect body of flesh and bone.
+Unofficially, we later learned from Brigham Young that Joseph may have taught that either God the Father or the Holy Spirit was in fact Adam/Michael the archangel.
+There’s is much confusion in the Journals of Discourses that these ideas come from.
+From others we learn that Joseph Smith Jr. taught that God the Father was married.
+The “Queen of Heaven,” mentioned in the Bible and Hymns of the original church, is the wife, the Divine Feminine.
+She is also a Goddess in Her own right with a perfect body of flesh and bone.
 These secret teachings are still whispered by members of the Latter-day Saint branch of Mormonism.
 They have been officially promoted, denied, or in question throughout it’s history, depending on the leaders at every level at various times.
-Some of these teachings are official doctrines of Latter-day Saint offshoots.
+Some of these teachings are official doctrines in a variety of Latter-day Saint offshoots.

 When we understand the character of God, and know how to come to Him, he begins to unfold the heavens to us, and to tell us all about it.
 When we are ready to come to him, he is ready to come to us. -Joseph Smith Jr.

 As this brief overview shows, there are many views of deity within the Latter Day Saint/Mormon movement.
+There are far more theologies than these within our moment.
+This overview is merely a starting point.
 In the Fellowship, we do not promote one view over another.
 We all must come to our own views of God, as we understand Him, or Them, through the Holy Spirit and Christ’s grace.
-As we grow closer to God, we will better understand the divine nature of our Creator(s).
+God meets us where we are, and reveals Himself in a way we can understand and relate to.
+As we grow closer to God, this understanding may evolve, just as we saw with the original church.
+As we grow in Grace we will better understand the divine nature of our Creator(s).

 Have questions?
 Contact us: firstname.lastname@example.org